gsantopaolo/sentinel-AI/readme.md

 ## Architecture

-For a detailed view of the system design and data flows, see [ARCHITECTURE.md](ARCHITECTURE.md).
+For a detailed view of the system design and data flows, see [the architecture documentation](docs/architecture.md).

 ---